 Here’s a rundown of how it works.

-Think of a keyword that can help you reach your target audience.
-In my niche, for example, the process involves some creativity.
+Think of a keyword or a relevant topic that can help you reach your target audience.

-After verifying that the keyword has a decent monthly search volume, I looked at top pages ranking for the same keyword.
-The existing competition gave me insights on what to improve and how to ensure my guide would be the most comprehensive of them all.
+After verifying that the keyword has a decent monthly search volume, look at the top pages ranking for the same keyword.
+The existing competition will give you insights on what to improve and how to ensure the guide would be the most comprehensive of them all.

-After writing a 4,000+-word guide about massage for runners, I used the data from the article to create the infographic myself with the help of Canva.
+Now, once you’re done writing an in-depth guide about a relevant topic, use the data from the article to create the infographic.
+You can use a free design tool like Canva to create the infographic.
 If you’re artistically challenged, you can hire a designer to do it for you.

-To save time, I used the keyword “best running blogs” to find a curated list of high-quality websites.
-From this list, I further trimmed my choices using my own criteria.
+For this example, we can use the keyword “best running blogs” to find a curated list of high-quality websites.

 For example, I only included running blogs that are updated regularly and have a domain authority of at least 25.
 I placed the URLs in a spreadsheet and sent each a personalized email.

-I start with a “feeler” email that introduces myself and basically gives them the impression that I spent the time to learn who they are.
-Outreach emails that aren’t personalized usually end up in Spam or Junk folders.
+Start with a “feeler” email to introduce yourself and basically give them the impression that you’ve spent the time to learn who they are.

-At the end of the email, I briefly mention the infographic without being too hasty.
-I don’t show the infographic yet; I only send it if they show interest and respond to this initial email.
+At the end of the email, briefly mention the infographic that you created without being too hasty.
+Don’t show the infographic yet; only send it if they show interest and respond to this initial email.

 And by offering to write the article, you get the chance to add a contextual backlink pointing to your site and choose its position and anchor text.